PhilToolan/Final-Year-Project/README.md

 # The Heist VR

-To run download the VR folder and create a build in Unity for your chosen platform.
+To run, download the VR folder and create a build in Unity for your chosen platform.

 # Abstract